 Venice Beach is home to 3 miles of sandy coastline.
 The beaches are popular with swimmers, surfers and sunbathers.

-Venice Beach is accompanied by an oceanfront boardwalk where you’ll often find street performers, artists and vendors.
+I also love that the entire area has an oceanfront boardwalk where you’ll often find street performers, artists and vendors.

 Which Is Better for Nightlife?
-Malibu or Venice Beach

 Nightlife In Malibu

 Although nightlife options are more limited in Malibu compared to Venice Beach, there are some great bars where you can enjoy a sunset drink along the Pacific Ocean.